 Thinking negative or limiting thoughts causes money blocks.
 But speaking them out loud amplifies them.
-Speaking negatively or saying limiting words over yourself or your situation makes those words tangible and gives them power out in the universe because they have now been said.
-Plus all of this negative self-talk can lead to stress, impacting your health!
+Speaking negatively or saying limiting words makes those words tangible and gives them power because they have now been said.
+Plus, all of this negative self-talk can lead to stress, impacting your health!

 Be mindful of the words that come out of your mouth because what you say will manifest.
 If you catch yourself saying something negative, immediately adjust your verbiage and rephrase your statement in a positive light.
-Keep in mind that your words and thoughts are very much related—the more you say something, the more you think it, and the more you think something, the more likely you are to say it.
+Keep in mind that your words and thoughts are very much related.
+The more you say something, the more you think it, and the more you think something, the more likely you are to say it.

 3. Money blocks related to non-specific goals

-In order to get rid of this type of money block, it's important for you to set very clear and specific goals around specific timelines.
-Don't just state, I will pay off all my debt.
-Instead, state how much in total and by when, and how you plan to do it.
+To get rid of this type of money block, it's important for you to set very clear and specific goals around specific timelines.
+Don't just state, and I will pay off all my debt—instead, state how much in total and by when and how you plan to do it.
 Then, write it down somewhere you can keep track of it.
 It could be in a notebook, on a spreadsheet, or in an app.

-Also once you've set those big goals, break them down into smaller chunks you can track weekly, monthly and yearly so you can stay motivated by the progress you make over time.
+Also, once you've set those big goals, break them down into smaller chunks you can track weekly, monthly, and yearly so you can stay motivated by the progress you make over time.
 Breaking big goals down into smaller goals keeps you inspired because they are easier to accomplish!

 4. Your emotions and grudges you hold towards other people

 Gratitude is such an essential part of the journey to financial success.
-When you're grateful, you realize all the blessings you have in your life.
-This leads to contentment.
-Also realizing that someone, somewhere is praying for something that you already have can help to put things into perspective.
+When you're grateful, you realize all the blessings you have in your life, and this leads to contentment.
+Also, realizing that someone somewhere is praying for something you already have can help put things into perspective.

 5. Not forgiving yourself for your money mistakes

 In conclusion, now that you know how to remove money blocks, I also want you to understand that you can achieve anything you want.
 Anything.
 This means that you have it in you to break the cycle of always being broke.
 Let that sink in for a moment.